 With over a decade of self-build experience, our architects know that cutting corners will always come back to haunt you.
 Mismanaging these key elements can affect your building’s structure, design, resale value and compliance with building regulations.
 Be prepared to invest as much time and effort as you need.

-Every self-build is unique, but the fundamentals of being a good project manager stay the same.
-It’s someone who isn't afraid to make difficult decisions, someone who is aware of the project timeline and someone who has a complete understanding of the build budget.
+At AC Architects, we’ve worked with hundreds of first-time self-builders, and we know keeping the project in line is a big ask.
+A good project manager is someone who isn't afraid to make difficult decisions, someone who is aware of the project timeline and someone who has a complete understanding of the build budget.